-On the basis of the economic and industry-specific framework conditions, we assume that the general demand on all of the markets relevant for ALTANA will basically be positive, although there will be regional and market-specific differences.
-The extent to which changes in storage levels along the value chain will influence the actual demand for the products of our divisions largely depends on the expected short- to medium-term development.
+On the basis of the economic and industry-specific framework conditions, we assume that general demand in the markets relevant for ALTANA will basically be positive, although there will be regional and market-specific differences.
+The extent to which changes in storage levels along the value chain will influence the demand for our divisions’ products largely depends on the expected short- to medium-term development.
 Stock-level changes can lead to significant effects.

 The development of crude-oil prices cannot be predicted reliably.
-We expect that in 2020 there will be no significant price movements.
+Following the enormous demand-driven price increase in 2021, we expect the price to stabilize at a high level in 2022 and thus not to see any significant price reductions.
 The availability, pricing, and consumption volume of chemical products are subject to the influence of the crude-oil market, albeit to different extents.
-In addition, the expectations of market participants in terms of the future development of oil prices can result in significant changes in the level of storage along the entire value chain of the chemical industry.
+In addition, the expectations of market participants with regard to the future development of oil prices can give rise to significant changes in inventory levels along the chemical industry’s entire value chain.

 Expected Sales and Earnings Performance

-On the basis of the growth anticipated for the global economy, we expect the demand for our products and services to exhibit a positive development in the new fiscal year.
-We expect our operating sales growth, i. e. sales growth adjusted for exchange-rate and acquisition effects, to be in the low single-digit percentage range.
-This growth should result from an increase in the sales volume and positive effects from the product mix.
+On the basis of the expected growth of the global economy, we anticipate a further positive development in demand for our products and services in the 2022 fiscal year.
+Operating sales growth, i.e. sales growth adjusted for exchange-rate and acquisition effects, is expected to be in the mid-single-digit percentage range.
+Growth should be driven by a further increase in volumes and positive price/mix effects to safeguard margins.

-After 2020, we expect stable growth momentum with slightly higher profitability.
+After 2022, we expect continued high growth momentum with fundamentally increasing profitability.

 Expected Asset and Financial Situation

 To anchor our risk policy at all decision-making levels, we established a Group-wide risk management system that brings together various information, communications, and monitoring systems.
-Core elements of our risk management include strategic corporate planning, internal reporting, our internal control system, compliance organization, and risk management in the strict sense, i. e. the identification, documentation, and evaluation of risks including the derivation of appropriate precautionary measures and countermeasures.
+Core elements of our risk management include strategic corporate planning, internal reporting, our internal control system, compliance organization, and risk management in the strict sense.

 Our strategic corporate planning is closely tied to our medium- to long-term financial planning.
-The extent of the fulfillment of our targets is examined in monthly reports on the company’s business performance and in our shortterm financial planning.
-Apart from an analysis of the current business situation, our expectations for the current fiscal year are discussed extensively at the level of the divisions on a regular basis.
+The extent of the fulfillment of our targets is examined in monthly reports on the company’s business performance and in our short-term financial planning.
+Apart from an analysis of the current business situation, in these reports and our planning our expectations for the current fiscal year are discussed extensively at the divisional level on a regular basis.
 As a result, deviations from planned developments can be recognized and countermeasures introduced if necessary.

 Risks that are identified are evaluated in a uniform way.
 So-called evaluated risks are assessed based on the probability of their occurring and the potential damages.
-Individual risks can be rated based on this assessment.
-Risks rated as very high are risks which could cost the company € 25 million or more in the next twelve months.
+Individual risks are assigned to certain risk groups.
+Risks or risk groups rated as very high are risks which could cost the company more than € 25 million in the next twelve months.
 Individual risks that could cost the company between € 12 million and € 25 million are rated as high risks; risks that would cost between € 5 million and € 12 million are categorized as medium risks, and risks that would cost less than € 5 million are deemed low risks.
 The prioritization resulting from the assessment determines focal points for the development and initiation of countermeasures to prevent or reduce the potential effects of risks.

-The individual risks and risk fields described in the following pages could have a material adverse effect on the Group’s earnings, financial, and asset situation in the years to come and thus give rise to a negative deviation from the forecast development.
-For individual risks categorized as “medium,” “high,” and “very high” we address changes in our appraisal compared to the previous year.
+The individual risks and risk fields described below could have a material adverse effect on the Group’s earnings, financial, and asset situation in the years to come and thus give rise to a negative deviation from the forecast development.
+For risks categorized as “medium,” “high,” and “very high” we address changes in our appraisal compared to the previous year.

 The development of the general economic conditions worldwide has a decisive impact on our business performance.
-The performances of the economies of the U.S., China, and Germany – industrial nations important for ALTANA – have a particularly strong impact on the direction and intensity of demand for our products.
+The performances of the economies of China, the U.S., and Germany – industrial nations important for ALTANA – have a particularly strong influence on the direction and intensity of demand for our products.

 A global economic crisis leading to an economic collapse would bring about significant sales decreases with corresponding influences on our earnings.
 Recessions limited to certain regions in sales markets important for us could also significantly impair our business performance.
 With the global orientation of our sales activities, we try to shape our dependence on regional or national markets in such a way that the effects of geographically confined economic crises on the Group are limited.

-Thus, the U.S., the most important single country for us, currently accounts for almost 20 % of total Group sales.
+Thus, China and the U.S., the most important countries for us, each currently accounts for less than 20% of total Group sales.
 The distribution of our business activities in the core regions of Europe, Asia, and the Americas also has a balanced structure.

-At the same time, we continually update our appraisal of the regional economic development in our internal reporting system to be able to react to foreseeable effects by controlling our procurement, production, and sales activities.
-We react to long-term shifts in the regional significance of sales markets by adjusting our sales and local production and organizational structures.
+Furthermore, we continually update our appraisal of the regional economic development in our internal reporting system to be able to react to foreseeable effects by controlling our procurement, production, and sales activities.
+We react to long-term shifts in the regional significance of sales markets by adjusting our sales, production, and organizational structures.

-In addition to general economic risks, there are market-related sales risks concerning individual product groups or application areas.
-Particularly medium-to long-term trends that structurally lead to a decrease in demand in our target markets can mean that we will not achieve our growth and profitability targets.
+In addition to general economic risks, there are marketrelated sales risks concerning individual product groups or application areas.
+Particularly medium- to long-term trends that structurally lead to a decrease in demand in our target markets can mean that we will not achieve our growth and profitability targets.
 We try to counteract industry-related sales risks by broadly diversifying our offer.
 We supply many different industries, which in turn sell their end products in various markets.
 Therefore, our dependence on the underlying markets is limited.
-Our analyses show that the important automotive sales market accounts for less than 20 % of sales.
-The sales share of other industrial sectors that are important for ALTANA, including the graphicarts industry and the construction sector, are also expected to not exceed 20 %.
+We estimate that no more than 20% of our sales is attributable to a single consumer segment, such as the automotive sales market, the graphic arts industry, or the construction sector.

 The analysis of our industry-specific and application-related sales is a component of our annual strategy process.
 In addition, we examine changes in future growth potential arising from demand trends and technological developments, and adjust our strategic orientation in the divisions if necessary.